C. Grimes

 References & notes

 Thanks to (retired) CSM Bill Facenda for supplying Captain Grimes' photograph as published by Crew and Trask1 - originally from the Portsmouth Public Library - and for correcting his burial place.
-His name is also seen as Carey F. Grimes.
+His service from his Compiled Service Records,2 online from fold3, as Carey F Grimes.
+Personal details from family genealogists and the US Census of 1860.
+His gravesite is on Findagrave; his stone also has him as Carey.

 Birth